 The practice had an infection prevention and control policy and procedures to keep patients safe.
 They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM01-05) published by the Department of Health.
-Staff completed infection prevention and control training every year.
+However, some improvements were required.
+We reviewed a selection of staff files and found that the clinical staff had completed infection prevention and control training within the past year.